052223-java-angular/McLean-p1-Backend/README.md

 ## Introduction

-This application will primarily be built using Angular/Spring Boot frameworks.
-The application will be built on the foundation of Java, HTML, CSS and JavaScript and will utilize a PostgreSQL database to store user information and preferences.
+This full stack application will primarily be built using the Angular and Spring Boot frameworks.
+The application will be built on the foundation of Java, HTML, CSS and JavaScript with use of TypeScript and will utilize a PostgreSQL database to store user information and preferences.

 ## User Stories